jumpingjoy/watchnationpro/garmin-venu-review.md

 Our rating: ★★★★★ | 😎

-Auto screen scroll feature in Garmin venu is available for some activities only.
-It can be enabled in activity settings.
+The auto screen scroll feature in the Garmin venue is available for some activities only.
+You can enable the feature in the activity settings.

 #### How does the clock function work in Garmin Venu?

 Our rating: ★★★★★ | 😎

-Our rating:
-★★★★★ | 😎

-Time/date: Time and date are updated when the watch syncs with smartphone or GPS.
-Synchronization must be done after setting timezone to update date & time and also for daylight saving time.
+Time/date: Time and date are updated when the watch syncs with a smartphone or GPS.
+Synchronization must be done after setting the timezone to update date & time and daylight saving time.
 GPS Time Sync: GPS time sync also available for updating.
 Automatic daylight saving time: Auto Daylight Saving Alarm clock: Yes (Setting Alarm and Deleting Alarm)
 Timer: Yes.
-Action button can be used to start and end the timer.
+The action button can be used to start and end the timer.
 Activity Timer: Yes
 Stopwatch: Yes
 Sunrise/sunset times:  Sunrise and Sunset times are tracked based on GPS position.

-#### How does finding watch/phone work in Garmin Venu?
+#### How does finding a watch/phone work in Garmin Venu?

 Our rating: ★★★★★ | 😎

 Yes.
-If the smartphone is paired with watch, You can locate your phone/watch through watch/phone.
+If the smartphone is paired with a watch, You can locate your phone/watch through watch/phone.

 #### How good is audio calls/recording quality in Garmin Venu?

 Our rating: ★★★★★ | 😎

-You can see the name and phone number of the caller in the smartwatch if it is connected with your smartphone.
-But to speak with, you need to use your connected smartphone only.
+You can see the caller's name and phone number in the smartwatch if it is connected to your smartphone.
+But to speak with you, you need to use your connected smartphone only.

 #### How is the video call or video recording quality of the Garmin Venu?

-Our rating: ★★★★★ | 😎

-Not Applicable.
+★☆☆☆☆ | 😭

+Video calling not present as the camera is absent.

 #### How easy is it to access notifications in the Garmin Venu?

 Our rating: ★★★★★ | 😎

-Phone notification and other messages are displayed in the smartwatch.
-Notification preferences feature allows you to set preferences “during activity” and “not during activity”.
+Phone notifications and other messages are displayed in the smartwatch.
+The notification preferences feature allows you to set preferences “during activity” and “not during activity.”
 To see the notification, swipe up and down.
-To read a particular notification, select the notification and scroll to read it fully.
+To read particular notification, select the notification and scroll to read it fully.

 #### How easy to type and send messages and alerts in Garmin Venu?

 Our rating: ★★★★★ | 😎

-Message notifications can be displayed in the notification section.
-To view the notification, swipe up and down and to read the message, select the notification and you can see the full message.
-To reply, you have to select the a message from a list of messages.
-This list can be customized in Garmin connect app.
-Replying message is available only to Android mobile.
+You can see the Message notifications displayed in the notification section.
+To view the notification, swipe up and down, and to read the message, select the notification, and you can see the full message.
+To reply, you have to choose the message from a list of messages.
+You can customize this feature in the Garmin Connect app.
+You can reply to messages only through your Android mobile.

 #### How good is the navigation feature in the Garmin Venu?

 Our rating: ★★★★★ | 😎

-The navigation is facilitated using GPS feature.
+You can use navigation facilitated using the GPS feature.
 It allows you to navigate to places, save location.

 #### How good is the payment feature in the Garmin Venu?

 Our rating: ★★★★★ | 😎

 Garmin acts as a virtual wallet.
-However its contactless payment option is not much useful when comparing with Apple Pay/Google Pay.
+However, its contactless payment option is not much useful when comparing with Apple Pay/Google Pay.

 ### Garmin Venu Review: Safety and Location Tracking Features